-- Number of reports in 2019/20 indicating whether modern slavery practices have been identified in Ordnance Survey business or their supply chain: Zero. - Number of complaints received by Ordnance Survey in 2019/20 via its grievance and whistleblowing mechanisms: Zero. - No recorded instances of modern slavery within Ordnance Survey and/or its supply chain and any related corrective action have been identified in the financial year 2019/20.
+- Number of reports in 2020/21 indicating whether modern slavery practices have been identified in OS business or its supply chain: Zero. - Number of complaints received by OS in 2020/21 via its grievance and whistleblowing mechanisms: Zero. - No recorded instances of modern slavery within OS and/or its supply chain and any related corrective action have been identified in 2020/21.